AlanVanDang/Comp433-Final-Project/README.md

 This class was cool because we actually made a functional app and was taught how to use APIs.
 To make the app look nicer, I made mine Animal Crossing themed.

+If you want to run the app, you have to download Android Studio, extract the zip file, and open it using Android Studio.

 Demo Video of the app:
 https://youtu.be/_uB6gpJ2pTA